Ernie Barnes: Childhood

 –1966), worked as a shipping clerk for Liggett Myers Tobacco Company.
 His mother, Fannie Mae Geer (1905–2004), oversaw the household staff for a prominent Durham attorney and local Board of Education member, Frank L. Fuller Jr.

-On days when Fannie allowed "June" (Barnes's nickname to family and childhood friends) to accompany her to work, Mr. Fuller encouraged him to peruse the art books and listen to classical music.
+On days when Fannie allowed "June" (Barnes's nickname to family and childhood friends) to accompany her to work, Mr. Fuller encouraged him to peruse his art books and listen to classical music.
 The young Ernest was intrigued and captivated by the works of master artists.
 By the time Barnes entered the first grade, he was familiar with the works of such masters as Toulouse-Lautrec, Delacroix, Rubens and Michelangelo.
 When he entered junior high school, he could appreciate, as well as decode, many of the cherished masterpieces within the walls of mainstream museums – although it would be many more years before he was allowed entrance because of segregation.

 A self-described chubby and unathletic child, Barnes was taunted and bullied by classmates.
 He continually sought refuge in his sketchbooks, finding the less-traveled parts of campus away from other students.
 One day Ernest was drawing in his notebook in a quiet area of the school.
 He was discovered hiding there by the masonry teacher, Tommy Tucker, who was also the weightlifting coach and a former athlete.
 He was intrigued with Barnes's drawings, so he asked the aspiring artist about his grades and goals.
 Tucker shared his own experience of how bodybuilding improved his strength and outlook on life.
 That one encounter would begin Barnes's discipline and dedication that would permeate his life.
 In his senior year at Hillside High School, Barnes became the captain of the football team and state champion in the shot put.